Blueberry Cake Recipe

 - Add melted butter into electric mixer.
 Check the temperature of the butter so that it's not too hot so the eggs do not get scrambled.
 Start the mixer, add both eggs and the extra egg white, one at a time.
 Next add in the sugar, vanilla, milk, heavy cream and sour cream and blend.

-- Mix dry ingredients together, flour, baking powder, baking soda, cinnamon, salt and 1 Tbsp of turbinado sugar, all into the bowl.
+- Mix dry ingredients together, flour, baking powder, baking soda, cinnamon, salt and 1 tablespoon of turbinado sugar, all into the bowl.

 - Add the dry ingredients to the wet ingredients in the mixer.